 |Date of investment||Balance on the 5th of the month||Balance on the end of the month||Minimum Balance||Interest credited|

-The withdrawal made from the account at the time of account closure is also exempt along with the accumulated interest.
+The withdrawal made from the account at the time of closure of PPF account is also exempt along with the accumulated interest.
 You can use Scripbox’s income tax calculator to calculate the taxable income and tax payable

 Checking your PPF account balance can be done both online and offline.
 PPF account balance can be checked online only for those investors whose PPF accounts are held with the bank.
 All you need is your internet banking to be activated and you can check the status and balance your PPF account at any time.